Milan San Siro Stadium Tickets and Visits

 Enjoying a game at the stadium| ©tutu

 Of course it is!
-If your kids love soccer, it's worth taking them even if it's just to get on the pitch.
-If you think they are too young and can't walk too far, keep in mind two things: the journey is by bus and, if you don't want to risk it, just choose the shortest tour.
+If your kids love soccer, booking the San Siro tour is worth it even if it's just to get on the pitch.
+If you think they are too young and can't walk too far, keep in mind two things: the tour is by bus and, if you don't want to risk it, just choose the shortest tour.

 Book the San Siro tour

-• Tramway.
-Two lines connect Milan to the stadium: 16 and 49.
+• Tramway: There are two lines connecting Milan to the stadium: 16 and 49.
 In the first case, the vehicles touch several points in the center (Corso di Porta Romana, Missori, Duomo, Cordusio, etc.) and you will have to get off at the last stop: San Siro Stadio M5.
 The second line is longer but also in this case you will have to get off at Piazza Axum or San Siro Stadio M5.
 For more information you can consult the official website of the local transport company.

 Book the tour of San Siro

-If you have rented a vehicle or have your own car, you can reach the Giuseppe Meazza with your own means of transport.
+If you have booked the San Siro tour and you have rented a car or have your own car, you can comfortably arrive by your own means of transport.
 In the list below you will find all the most advisable options:

-• San Siro Parking.
-It is located a few meters from Piazza de Angeli.
-You can leave your car here and then take the subway for one stop.
+• San Siro Parking, a few meters from Piazza de Angeli.
+You can leave your car here and then take the metro for one stop.

 Book the San Siro tour